abhishek7-s/Coinflip/README.md

     -- cd Coinflip
   - Open the index.html file in your preferred web browser.

-## Usage
-1. Open the Coinflip website.
-2. Click on the "Flip Coin" button.
-3. Observe the result displayed as either "Heads" or "Tails."

-Feel free to explore and enjoy the randomness of the coin flip simulation!

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new features you'd like to add, please follow these steps: